heisenberger69/solveforiitk/README.md

 - Speech recognition for user input using the SpeechRecognition library
 - Object-oriented programming approach with classes for Student, Employee, and Visitor
 - Integration of face recognition, speech recognition, and object management
+- MySQL to update the records of students, so even if the code stops or face some error, dataset can be easily retrieved to run the system again

 ## Setup and Installation